danieltmbr/JsonCodeGenerator/README.md

 * Responsive layout
 * Nice Xcode coloured output

+## Future improvements

+* Support other languages
+    * Go
+    * Kotlin
+    * Java (?)
+* Generate output files > .zip them > download them

 ## Help

+This is my very first hobby project where I'm trying to use JS's prototype related features.
+This is also my very first project where I'm using Bootstrap CSS.
+So:

+* Post any comment or suggestion on the code to improve it
 * Post any issues you find
 * Post new feature requests
 * Pull requests are welcome